-You can donate to the Gofundme campaign for 3P Innovation here: https://www.gofundme.com/f/nhs-covid19-emergency-visor-supply
+You can donate to the GoFundMe campaign for 3P Innovation here.

-We are currently sourcing our 0.5mm PETG sheets from here and pay around £3 per sheet: www.signmaterialsdirect.com
+We are currently sourcing our 0.5mm PETG sheets from here and pay around £3 per sheet.

 What Else Can I do?

 Don’t Have a 3D Printer But I Still Want To Help!
-Many of these groups need help with lositics, distribution, cleaning, social media, reaching out to hospitals, surgeries & health workers etc and all help is appreciated accross these channels.
+Many of these groups need help with logistics, distribution, cleaning, social media, reaching out to hospitals, surgeries & health workers etc and all help is appreciated across these channels.